eakeur/stonehenge/README.md

 ```json
 { "cpf": "string", "secret": "string"}
 ```
 For you to authenticate to the API, you have to first access this endpoint with a json body containing your cpf and your password, like the above example.
 If you do not have an account yet, please refer to [this endpoint](#post-accounts).
-The response is empty, but has a Set-Cookie and an Authorization header member with the JWT token of your session
+The response is empty, but has a Set-Cookie and an Authorization header member with the JWT token of your session.
+To make your tests easier, there is an account that is already created with R$1.000.000,00.
+Its CPF is '12345678999' and its secret is '12345678' and you can use its budget to populate your own accounts.